aldostools/protopwn/README.md

 # ProtoPwn

-An exploit for the Protokernel PlayStation 2 systems (SCPH-10000, SCPH-15000, and DTL-H10000(S)) that enables custom code execution through a flaw in the OSDSYS Browser update code.
+An exploit for the Protokernel PlayStation 2 systems (SCPH-10000, SCPH-15000, and DTL-H10000(S)) that enables arbitrary code execution through a flaw in the OSDSYS Browser update code.

 ## Usage